huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vip.md

 * `mac_address` - The MAC address of the vip.

 * `fixed_ips` - An array of IP addresses binding to the vip.

+* `allowed_addresses` - An array of IP addresses of the ports to attach the vip to.

 ## Timeouts